deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 *  The function `hex(bstr)` represents the hexadecimal string encoding of a byte string.
 *  The function `dec(b)` represents a byte in its decimal string rendering.
-*  The function `leuint(bstr)` represents the translation of a byte string into a CBOR `uint` using a little-endian interpretation.

 Juxtaposition of expressions with string literals is interpreted with string concatenation.